SIG Sauer SIG516

-The SIG Sauer SIG516 is a semi-automatic rifle manufactured by SIG Sauer.
-It is an AR-15 style rifle chambered in 5.56×45mm NATO.
-Introduced in 2010, the SIG516 was discontinued as of 2019.
-A variant chambered in 7.62x51mm NATO, the SIG716i, remains in production.
+The SIG Sauer SIG516 is an assault rifle and a semi automatic rifle manufactured by SIG Sauer, chambered in 5.56×45mm NATO.

+History

+The SIG Sauer SIG516 shares lineage with the Heckler & Koch HK416.
+The principal firearms engineers for the SIG516 were Robert Hirt and Chris Sirois.
+Following his time with Heckler & Koch, Hirt was recruited by SIG Sauer to work with then SIG engineer Chris Sirois on an improved version of the HK416.
+The SIG516 omitted many proprietary HK416 components that were exchanged for standard (M4 carbine mil spec conform) components.
+Other HK416 issues like the (at the time) high cyclic rate, which causes lower life cycle, a gas vent, which showed up in low light conditions, and safety issues (i.e. the need for a firing pin safety) were also addressed.
+Hirt and Sirois later designed the SIG716 and SIG MCX/SIG MPX.
+They were later recruited by Caracal to develop the CAR 816 series.

 Design details

 Operating mechanism

-The SIG516 is a semi-automatic multi-caliber rifle.
-It fires from a closed bolt, and has a short-stroke push rod piston system.
-The gas piston pushes the bolt carrier rearward, where it is returned to the forward and locked position by a spring.
+The SIG516 is a multi-caliber assault rifle capable of selective fire.
+It fires from a closed bolt, and it has a short-stroke push rod piston system.
+The gas piston pushes the bolt carrier rearward where it is returned to the forward and locked position by a spring.
 This process loads the next cartridge.
-The 516 has a four-position gas regulator, allowing the user to choose the amount of gas directed to the piston.
+The 516 has a four-position gas regulator, allowing the user to choose the amount of gas directed to the piston, to adjust the gas system to function reliably with various propellant, projectile, fouling, operating environment, and configuration-specific pressure behavior.